Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 When it comes to signals, the most important thing to discuss is _syntax_.

-In `WQCUCCTWJPFAARBAR`, you can set (and get) signals with just one function:
+In `QuantumCodeUnicorn`, you can set (and get) signals with just one function:

 ```java
 const var score = use(0)!